 My name is Miroslava Misova, I’m 22 and I’m from Slovakia.
 I started with photography about 4 years ago.
 I don’t have any education about taking pictures, I started with taking pictures of my friends or family, I wanted to “freeze” moments, emotions and express myself, how I see things.

 I don’t have a real explanation about this picture I took, because I´d love to let people make their own explanation or have their own feelings about it.
 It was taken next to the railway station in my hometown ( Lucenec ), we were walking through the place and I´ve seen that beautiful old building ( I love the windows ), so I told him to go there and I took a shot :).

 I don’t really have a lot of things to do with editing ( I don’t use any lights or something) I just did a little bit different color and it was done.
 I took my new camera “for a walk” for the first time, its Canon 5d Mark II, I just wanted to try how it is gonna be with it.) so this was actually one of my first shots with a new camera.

 Photographer: Anastasiia Pukhovskaia

 My name is Anastasiia Pukhovskaia.
-I am a Russian 20 years old student of Saint-Petersburg State University, but now I am studying in Seoul as exchange student.
+I am a Russian 20 years old student at Saint-Petersburg State University, but now I am studying in Seoul as an exchange student.

 The model’s name is Marianna.